xiaoxianyu-office/mm/drops/FancyDrops.md

 ### ItemGlowByDefault
-Whether items should go by default.
+Whether items should glow by default.
 Using this option seems to add an NBT to the dropped items that makes them unstackable with other items not obtained this way.
 ```yaml
   DropOptions: